 What is a vaccine?

 A vaccine is a medium that contains a dead or weakened microorganism.
-It forces your immune system in recognizing this agent as a threat and to fight against it to destroy it.
+It forces your immune system to recognize this agent as a threat and to fight against it to destroy it.
 The goal is to then recognize and destroy any live microorganism of the same strain it may encounter in the future.
-Since you are vaccinated, you will be protected during infection in future.
+Since you are vaccinated, you will be protected from infection in future.
 A vaccine can be administered either by injection or orally.

 - Live attenuated – these are vaccines with a modified version of the otherwise ‘wild’ microorganisms.

 - Inactivated – these are vaccines with a ‘dead’ version of the microorganisms.

 These are a few of the vaccines that we have received since birth and have been proven to be successful:

 - Chickenpox (Varicella)

 - Diphtheria, Tetanus, and whooping cough (pertussis) (DTaP)